kshitijkat/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-This will contain the solution of some Leetcode problems
+This will contain the solution of Leetcode problems